suttacentral/sc-data/dpd/README.md

     		 add the result to html string
     display the html string

-## Transorm file into simple dictinonary
+## Transorm files into simple dictinonary

-via the `dpd-format-script.js` we create simple dictionnaries and store them in the dictinaries folder -> simple.
+Via the `dpd-format-script.js` we create 3 simple dictionnaries.
+But might be inconveniant.

-Careful, these files have the same name, but are not identical.
+## Make unique File

+Via `dpd-master-script.js` you can create one master simple dictionnary.